Do you know meditation for fear and phobias could help you overcome your inner fears? Let’s Find out how.

 We could all probably do a better job distinguishing actual danger, from non-dangers that we still fear due to irrationality.
 And that is exactly what mindfulness and meditation does; it helps us become calm and present, and from that space of groundedness, we can face and even resolve some of our longest standing fears.

 Consider claustrophobia (<— link to audio), which is a fear of confinement, or small places.
 For 11% of the US population, this phobia makes riding an elevator, and other forms of public transportation difficult, if not impossible.
 That is a significant restriction in life, when you think about all the desirable things on the other side of the elevator or airplane ride.
 Life can be organized to avoid what you fear, or to face it.
 Understanding exactly how it operates in the human body will help lessen its debilitating power.

 - Stimulus: Imagine you survived a terrible house-fire when you were a child.
 As a result of that trauma (<— link to PTSD audio), you now experience instant fear and panic whenever you hear a siren from a fire truck.

-- Meditation: Our audio meditations show you how to self-regulate, so when you are triggered or stimulated to fear, you can actually pause, rather than panic.
+- Meditation for fear: Our audio meditations show you how to self-regulate, so when you are triggered or stimulated to fear, you can actually pause, rather than panic.
 And then go on to recognize your feelings, before you react to them.
 When the siren is heard, you will be able to remind and console yourself that you are safe in your present moment, and the fear you feel is rooted in a memory, now passed away.